 - Brush your doughnuts a second time and bake for 10-15 minutes until well risen and lightly browned (this will depend on your oven)

-Whilst your doughnuts are still warm, brush them very liberally with egg or coconut milk then dip into the sugar.
+- Whilst your doughnuts are still warm, brush them very liberally with coconut milk then dip into the sugar.
 Set aside to cool.
 These freeze well.
 To serve warm slightly.

 Find out more

 Vita Coco Coconut Milk Alternative is easy to find in most supermarkets and costs around £3 a litre.